 Internationally renowned as host city for the 1998 Winter Olympics and hot spring-bathing snow monkeys

 Nagano is the capital of Nagano Prefecture and its most northern transport hub.
-Stay in the city to visit Zenkoji Temple or take a short journey out of the center for world-class ski resorts, snow monkeys and other attractions that include a ninja park and a densely forested shrine.
+Stay in the city or take a short journey out of the center for world-class ski resorts, snow monkeys and other attractions that include a ninja park and a densely forested shrine.

 - Chestnut sweets, local sake and Hokusai's wood block prints in charming Obuse

 From Tokyo, Nagano City is a straight 80-minute shot on the Hokuriku Shinkansen.
 From Osaka and Kyoto, take the bullet train to Nagoya and connect to JR's Wide View Shinano express service.